 - MCHC (mean corpuscular hemoglobin concentration): This is calculated from a directly measured hemoglobin and is the RBC index that is provided on our routine hemograms for most species (exotics are an exception).
 Since it is a calculated value, dependent on the hemoglobin and HCT (MCV and RBC count), false increases or decreases in any of these results will falsely change the MCHC.

 - CHCM (Cell hemoglobin concentration mean): CHCM is measured from laser light scatter and is used to back-calculate a cellular hemoglobin, which reflects the hemoglobin content within intact red blood cells.
-It is affected by far fewer artifacts than the measured hemoglobin and we provide this value (with the calculated hemoglobin and CH) when the measured hemoglobin is inaccurate, e.g. lipemia and other settings (in vitro hemolysis, agglutination).
+It is affected by far fewer artifacts than the measured hemoglobin and we provide this value (with the calculated hemoglobin and CH) when the measured hemoglobin is inaccurate, e.g. lipemia, and other settings where the red blood cell count is proportionally lower than the hemoglobin (in vitro or in vivo hemolysis, agglutination).

 |Hemoglobin or Hgb (g/dL)||Direct measurement||RBC are lysed and hemoglobin is measured at a specific wavelength (540 nm)||Routine hemogram, except if lipemia falsely increases.
 Does not accurately reflect oxygen-carrying capacity with true in vivo intravascular hemolysis but does with in vitro hemolysis|